alitahir6001/alitahir6001/README.md

 ### lol I'm a dev

-- 🔭 I’m currently working on my personal AI app using an open source LLM running locally + Python to build personalized learning guides/syllabi for fellow autodidacts.
+- 🔭 I’m currently working on my personal AI app in Python using an open source LLM running locally + Ollama API to build personalized learning guides/syllabi for fellow autodidacts.
-- 🌱 I’m currently learning Ollama API to understand this new technology better. as well as getting AWS Developer certified.
+- 🌱 On track for AWS Developer certification (expected completion: Sept.
+2025)
 - 🚑 Grinding those DSA prep tutorials because I like pain.
 - 💼 Looking for my next role as a developer!